 While these features are on our roadmap, they aren’t here just yet.
 However, it is still easy to command your resources from the comfort of Slack using features of GorillaStack that are available today.

 To begin, you need to sign up for GorillaStack.
-Once you're onboarded, we need to create an Incoming WebHook for our GorillaStack team, which can be done in the Team Settings page.
+Once you’re onboarded, we need to create an Incoming WebHook for our GorillaStack team, which can be done on the Team Settings page.

 Next we will set up a rule with the actions we want to execute, using the

 Incoming WebHook trigger type.
 For this example I’ve created a rule with a pause and two actions.

 The first action,

 Start EC2 Instances will target an instance running a VPN server, allowing access to our Development VPC.
 The second action,

 Update Auto Scaling Groups will update the maximum number of instances from

 1, scaling up our application server.
 The initial pause for manual approval is an optional addition, ideal if you are worried about the rule being accidentally triggered from Slack.
 This will give you an extra step to manually approve / deny the execution of the proceeding actions.